 College Admission Representatives/Advisors Visit RHS in the Fall

-College Night – October every year – at RHS for 2019
+College Night – October every year – at Stoney Creek for 2020

 College Open Houses